Montrii/SAMP-InterfaceEditor/InterfaceEditor/readme.txt

 Note: If you do not possess any external lua script to reload your folder, while ingame, then close your game for the whole process!

+1) Put bass.dll, lua51.dll and Moonloader.asi into your root gta folder!

-1) Place all of the Folder "InterfaceEditor"'s Content into your local moonloader folder.
+2) Place all of the Folder "InterfaceEditor"'s Content into your local moonloader folder.

 3) Use your external reloader or restart your game.